Direct speedboat connections to Hvar, Brač, Vis, and the Dalmatian coast - your boat, your schedule, up to 12 passengers.

 Prices are per boat, not per person.
 Durations are estimates for normal sea conditions.

-The classic route.
-In about 55 minutes you're stepping onto the quay in Hvar Town, beneath the Spanish Fortress, right where the restaurants and beach clubs begin.
-Public catamarans take about an hour but run to fixed timetables and arrive crowded in season — the private boat leaves when you do, and can also drop you at Stari Grad, Jelsa or a Pakleni Islands beach club on request.
+This is the classic route.
+In about 55 minutes, you step onto the quay in Hvar Town, right below the Spanish Fortress and close to restaurants and beach clubs.
+Public catamarans take about an hour, but they run on fixed schedules and are crowded during the busy season.
+With a private boat, you can leave when you want and be dropped off at Stari Grad, Jelsa, or a Pakleni Islands beach club if you ask.

-Every Flarent boat transfer includes the private speedboat for your group (up to 12 passengers), a professional licensed skipper, fuel, standard luggage and port handling at both ends.
-Life jackets are on board, and skippers adapt routing to sea state for the most comfortable ride.
-Free cancellation options apply, and if weather makes a crossing unsafe, we rebook or refund — safety calls are always the skipper's.
+Every Flarent boat transfer includes a private speedboat for your group (up to 12 passengers), a professional licensed skipper, fuel, standard luggage, and port handling at both ends.
+Life jackets are always on board, and skippers adjust the route for the most comfortable ride.
+Free cancellation is available, and if the weather makes a crossing unsafe, we will rebook or issue a refund.
+The skipper always decides on safety.

-A transfer doesn't have to be A-to-B. Combine drops — Split to Hvar with a swim stop at the Pakleni Islands, or Split to Bol via Milna for lunch — or book the boat for a custom half-day or full-day island-hopping charter.
-Tell us your dates, group size and wish list at info@flarent.hr or on WhatsApp (+385 95 336 2332), and we'll match you with the right boat and route.
+A transfer doesn't have to be just from one place to another.
+You can combine stops, like Split to Hvar with a swim at the Pakleni Islands, or Split to Bol via Milna for lunch.
+You can also book the boat for a custom half-day or full-day island-hopping trip.
+Let us know your dates, group size, and what you want to do at info@flarent.hr or on WhatsApp (+385 95 336 2332), and we will find the right boat and route for you.

 Travel with your group in a private speedboat transfer setup.